All of us have content residing in different places such as Box, Dropbox, Google Drive, OneDrive and SharePoint.

 Once you've mapped the file in Google Drive, you can now easily synchronize it for all changes that you make in the data source.
 Notice how the file path in the data source is mapped in Paperflite.
 Click on 'Sync' to make all your files in line with your data stream.

-Integrating with other data sources such as Box, Dropbox, and Microsoft OneDrive is seamless and follows the same procedure.
+Integrating with other data sources such as Box, Dropbox, Microsoft OneDrive and SharePoint is seamless and follows the same procedure.